.440 Cor-Bon

 The .440 Cor-Bon is a large-caliber handgun cartridge, first produced by Cor-Bon in 1998.

 Although it looks similar to a .357 SIG, this cartridge was designed after being necked down from an existing cartridge, the .50 AE to accept a .44-caliber (.429 in) (10.89 mm) bullet.
 This is fairly typical in the wildcat cartridge industry.
+The .429 DE cartridge (introduced in 2018) is similar but incompatible.

 History

 The .50 AE was introduced in the Desert Eagle from Magnum Research in 1991.
 Shortly thereafter, shooters began requesting an alternative to the relatively small selection of factory ammunition, and, for sensitive shooters, the recoil of the .50 AE cartridge, but still with substantially more stopping power than the .44 Magnum.

 In designing the .440, Cor-Bon created a lighter recoiling round than the .50 AE with greater penetrating power than the .50 AE and .44 Magnum.
 The round has a flatter trajectory, and leaves the barrel considerably faster than either the .50 AE or the .44 Mag.
 However, the cartridge has never been popular, and has remained fairly expensive.
 Consequentially, Magnum Research no longer produces a Desert Eagle in .440 Cor-Bon, but has introduced a similar cartridge, the .429 DE.
 The .440 Cor-Bon cartridge will not chamber in a 429 DE barrel, but a 429 DE will chamber in a .440 Cor-Bon barrel.